Geobert/disle/README.md

 ir# : Indefinite reroll if <= value

 Target:
-t#  : Target value to be a success
+t#  : Minimum value to be a success tt# : Minimum value to be double success t[x, y, z, …]: Value to consider as success

 Failure:
 f#  : Value under which it is count as failure